-Name of the Retiring Director Ng Ser Chiang Amelia Vincent Date of Appointment 15 June 2016 15 June 2016 Date of last re-appointment 29 April 2019 29 April 2019 Age 55 47 Country of principal residence Singapore Singapore The Board's comments on this appointment (including rationale, selection criteria, and the search and nomination process) The Board having considered the recommendation of the Nominating Committee and assessed Mr Ng Ser Chiang's qualification and experiences, is satisfied that Mr Ng Ser Chiang has the requisite experience and capabilities to assume the duties and responsibilities as an Independent Director of the Company.
-Mr Ng Ser Chiang was also appointed as Chairman of the Nominating Committee and members of the Audit Committee and Remuneration Committee.
-The Board having considered the recommendation of the Nominating Committee and assessed Ms Amelia Vincent's qualification and experiences, is satisfied that Ms Amelia Vincent has the requisite experience and capabilities to assume the duties and responsibilities as an Independent Director of the Company.
-Ms Amelia Vincent was also appointed as the Lead Independent Director, Chairman of the Audit Committee and members of the Nominating Committee and Remuneration Committee.
-Whether appointment is executive, and if so, the area of responsibility Non-Executive Non-Executive Job Title (e.g. Lead ID, AC Chairman, AC Member etc.) (a) Independent Director (b) Chairman of Nominating Committee (c) Member of Audit Committee (d) Member of Remuneration Committee (a) Lead Independent Director (b) Chairman of Audit Committee (c) Member of Nominating Committee (d) Member of Remuneration Committee Professional qualifications Bachelor of Law from University of Wolverhampton Bachelor of Accountancy (Honours) from Nanyang Technological University and Certified Public Accountant Working experience and occupation(s) during the past 10 years Please refer to Mr Ng Ser Chiang's profile set out in page 9 under the "Board of Directors profile" section of the Annual Report 2020.
-Please refer to Ms Amelia Vincent 's profile set out in page 8 under the "Board of Directors profile" section of the Annual Report 2020.
-Shareholding interest in the listed issuer and its subsidiaries No No
+Name of the Retiring Director Ng Chuan Heng Tan Poh Guan Date of Appointment 17 December 2018 17 December 2018 Date of last re-appointment 26 June 2020 26 June 2020 Age 66 50 Country of principal residence Singapore Singapore The Board's comments on this appointment (including rationale, selection criteria, and the search and nomination process) The Board having considered the recommendation of the Nominating Committee and assessed Mr Ng Chuan Heng's qualification and experiences, is satisfied that Mr Ng Chuan Heng has the requisite experience and capabilities to assume the duties and responsibilities as Executive Director of the Company.
+The Board having considered the recommendation of the Nominating Committee and assessed Mr Tan Poh Guan's qualification and experiences, is satisfied that Mr Tan Poh Guan has the requisite experience and capabilities to assume the duties and responsibilities as Executive Director of the Company.
+Whether appointment is executive, and if so, the area of responsibility Executive - To manage the overall business development, operations, business expansion, exploring new business opportunities and general management of the Group Executive - Overall business development and general management of the Group Job Title (e.g. Lead ID, AC Chairman, AC Member etc.) Executive Director cum Chairman of the Board of Directors Executive Director cum Chief Executive Officer Professional qualifications No Diploma in Electrical Engineering, Ngee Ann Polytechnic Working experience and occupation(s) during the past 10 years Please refer to Mr Ng Chuan Heng's profile set out in page 8 under the "Board of Directors Profile" section of the Annual Report 2021.
+Please refer to Mr Tan Poh Guan's profile set out in page 8 under the "Board of Directors Profile" section of the Annual Report 2021.
+Shareholding interest in the listed issuer and its subsidiaries Yes - 427,900,000 (24.03%) in HGH Holdings Ltd. Yes - 88,461,018 (4.97%) in HGH Holdings Ltd. Any relationship (including immediate family relationships) with any existing director, existing executive officer, the issuer and/or substantial shareholder of the listed issuer or of any of its principal subsidiaries No Yes - Mr Tan Jun Hao, nephew of Mr Tan Poh Guan, currently serves as a Director of Engineering Manufacturing Services (S) Pte.
+Ltd. (January 2019 - Present), Poh Huat Heng Corporation Pte.
+Ltd. (August 2014 - Present) and Premium Concrete Pte.
+Ltd. (November 2019 - Present)